 - Stay up to date on candidates’ career goals.
 Have a quarterly discussion with employees about their career aspirations.
 What are his or her goals?
 What does he or she want to do?
 If their goals have changed, your succession plan may have to as well.

 - Put succession planning on the agenda for meetings of your senior leadership team.
 Succession is an ongoing process.
 As potential leaders emerge from within your firm, the senior leadership team should be updated on plans so they know how to meets the future needs of the organization.

 - Link your talent management and development planning to your longer-term business strategy.
 The future is unpredictable.
 As your business strategy shifts, so must your talent development process.

-At the mid-level of your firm, proactive succession planning leaves your organization well prepared for all contingencies and ensures a strong talent pool for your firm.
-At the leadership-level, the results are even more significant.
-It allows your firm to continually strengthen the leadership team that will support your firm’s strategy and goals well into the future.
+At the mid-level of your company, proactive succession planning leaves your organization well prepared for all contingencies and ensures a strong talent pool.
+At the leadership level, the results are even more significant.
+It allows your business to continually strengthen the leadership team that will support your firm’s strategy and goals well into the future.

-Contact our team today at email@example.com to formalize your staffing and succession plans.
+Contact our team today at firstname.lastname@example.org to formalize your staffing and succession plans.
 There’s no time to wait.
-The future of your firm is too important!
+The future of your business is too important!